DI-GROUP/TimeFlip.Docs/Hardware/BLE_device_commutication_protocol_v3.0_en.md

 |--------|--------|--------------|---|
 | Password | Write | 6            | Requires password to be written in it to allow TimeFlip operation. |

 If the password is not provided, or provided incorrect, TimeFlip service's characteristics will return nothing on reading.
+Note that:
-Requires password input after re-connect.
+- TimeFlip requires password input after re-connect to authorize connected device
+- password is reset to default every time the battery is taken out or replaced
+- default password is ASCII "000000" or {0x30, 0x30, 0x30, 0x30, 0x30, 0x30}